The classic side-scrolling Beat 'em Up

 - Metronomic Man Mashing: One attack in the game matches the trope.
 It's also Awesome Yet Practical if you can pull it off, because it is a One-Hit Kill on foot soldiers (the guy being thrown, as well as those hit by him) and every enemy killed by it is worth 2 points, while normal kills only give you 1 and you get an extra life every 200 points.

 - One-Winged Angel: Super Shredder, which replaces regular Shredder as the final boss in the SNES conversion.
 Interestingly, he transforms just before you fight him, instead of transforming after defeating him in his regular form.
 In addition to super speed, a fiery ground wave, and an anti-air ice projectile, Super Shredder also possesses an instant kill anti-mutagen fireball which takes away one of your extra lives (That is, if you have only one hit point left and take one of this fireballs, you will lose a life but you will continue with a single hit point).
+On the hard difficulty, he uses his attacks so quickly you can jump right into the ice attack before it even starts, and have a split-second to jump when he uses the fire and mutagen attacks.

 - The Other Darrin: Re-Shelled uses the voice actors from the 2K3 series to give it continuity.